qmk/qmk_firmware/docs/newbs_getting_started.md

     python3 -m pip install --user qmk

-#### Community packages
+#### Community Packages

-**NOTE**: These packages are maintained by a community member
+These packages are maintained by community members, so may not be up to date or completely functional.
+If you encounter problems, please report them to their respective maintainers.

-On Arch-based distros you can install the CLI from the official repositories:
+On Arch-based distros you can install the CLI from the official repositories (NOTE: at the time of writing this package marks some dependencies as optional that should not be):

     sudo pacman -S qmk

-You can also try the `qmk` package from AUR (**NOTE**: this package at the time of writing marks some dependencies as optional that should not be):
+You can also try the `qmk` package from AUR:

     yay -S qmk